mariojgt/onix-pro/src/Docs/docs.md

 - **loadUrl**:This is where you define the route that you load your html page.
 - ***mainBackgroudColor***: This variable is not required but will change the editor color this is a variable exemple:\#f6081c
 - ***textColor***:this variable is not required bet will change the text color for the ditor
+- **:*plugin***: this varaible you will use to pass your custom plugin name
+- you have also a slot called pluginJs that you can you to pass the plugins script

 by default each 3 changes will save the page, below there is a example that how you can use the code, just one note you will need to publish the package before use.